 Supporting tourism to become regenerative

-One of our areas of focus is gaining more value from the visitor industry.
-This is because tourism is our district's largest industry and employs almost half of our local workforce.
+An area of focus is gaining more value from the visitor industry.
+This is because tourism is our district's largest industry and combined with construction employs more than 60% of our local workforce.

 Key projects